Tax Relief Strategies · · 18 min read

 2. Disability Requirement: If you’re under 65, you must be permanently and totally disabled and receiving taxable disability payments.

 Before claiming the credit, ensure that you meet all the requirements to avoid any delays or inspections.
-Remember to submit the tax form schedule R along with your tax return.
+Remember to submit the tax form along with your tax return.
 Common mistakes include incorrect AGI calculations and missing documentation, so paying close attention to detail is key.

 You are not alone in this journey; we’re here to help you every step of the way.